Most people think of Korean BBQ and soju when it comes to Korean cuisine, but the capital city has lots more to offer. So, what to eat in Seoul?

-Bibimbap is another food that you can get at just about any restaurant throughout Seoul.
+Bibimbap is another food you can get at just about any restaurant throughout Seoul.
 This is another traditional Seoul dish that locals have eaten for a few hundred years.

-It’s basically a mixture of fried vegetables and rice.
+Bibimbap is a mixture of fried vegetables and rice.
 You’ll typically get a bowl of warm white rice topped with a selection of sautéed and carefully seasoned vegetables.
 The chef may spice it up with soy sauce or chili pepper paste.

-It comes in many variations with options to suit even the pickiest eater.
+The dish comes in many variations with options to suit even the pickiest eater.
 At some places, you’ll even get bibimbap served with a fried egg and a slice of meat.

 As with many of these dishes, chili paste spices up the rice cakes.
 If you’re not a fan of spicy foods, look for tteokbokki served with non-spicy soy sauce.
-It’s not as common, but the non-spicy variety is one of the earlier variations, created before the introduction of chili pepper.
+It’s not as common, but the non-spicy variety is one of the earlier variations created before the introduction of chili pepper.

-The food has a variety of recipe options.
+Tteokbokki has a variety of recipe options.
 Besides spicy and non-spicy versions, you’ll find versions of the snack made from seafood, short ribs, or instant noodles.
 There’s also a hot-pot variation called jeukseok-tteok-bokki.

 One of the best places in Seoul to find a whole lot of tteokbokki to try out is Gwangjang Market.

 If you get tired of pan-fried or BBQ chicken, try it braised.
 Jjimdak originated from the Andong province.
-It’s a classic meal and popular option in kitchens throughout Seoul.
+It’s a classic meal and a popular option in kitchens throughout Seoul.

-It’s made with a combination of braised chicken, potatoes, carrots, onions, and other veggies marinated in a spicy Korean soy sauce.
+Jjimdak is made with a combination of braised chicken, potatoes, carrots, onions, and other veggies marinated in a spicy Korean soy sauce.
 It’s typically served with rice cakes and noodles.